isomerpages/govtech-gobusiness-main/pages/solutionrepo/eqt-Rdon-clnrscrubbr-Envronmntl-Srvcs.md

 A machine driven by 1 operator that is able to clean areas and surfaces, with solution tank capacity of > 30L.

-There is an equipment cap.
-Refer to BGP for details.

 ## Solution Packages Option(s)

 <table>